 1. PR creates awareness Effective PR sparks an interest in your audience and gets them to sit up and take notice of your brand and product offering.
 This could be in the form of regular audience interactions, campaigns and so on, focused on promoting key brand traits.
 A well thought out PR strategy is key to creating inspiring campaigns that stand out.

-2. PR builds credibility As Richard Branson wisely said: “A good PR story is infinitely more effective than a front page ad.”
+2. PR builds credibility As Richard Branson wisely said: “A good PR story is infinitely more effective than a front-page ad.”
 A 2014 Nielson study concluded that PR is 90% more effective than advertising.
 80% of business decision-makers prefer learning about companies through articles instead of advertisements, and 48% of the millennial audience says word-of-mouth influences their buying decisions over other marketing forms.
-Credibility is a hard-earned respect and comes from knowing your product enough to build a strong brand image and communicating exactly how it benefits the customer.
+Credibility is hard-earned and comes from knowing your product enough to build a strong brand image and communicate exactly how it benefits the customer.
 Effective PR is clear, concise and transparent, steering clear of anything that may be misleading.
 In addition, 84% of consumers are willing to pay more for a product/service from a company they believe to be socially responsible.

-4. PR delivers value for money The value of PR is rooted in strategically maintaining positive and engaging two-way communication between your brand and audience– this effort takes time, research, planning and skill, and when done well, is worth every dollar spent.
-When it comes to PR budget allocations, everything depends on the type of campaigns you’re looking to run and the value derived thereof.
+4. PR delivers value for money The value of public relations is rooted in strategically maintaining positive and engaging two-way communication between your brand and audience– this effort takes time, research, planning and skill, and when done well, is worth every dollar spent.
+When it comes to public-relations budget allocations, everything depends on the type of campaigns you’re looking to run and the value derived thereof.
 Your goals, channels of choice and audience need to be clearly defined for plans to succeed, securing organic exposure on multiple levels.
 Is your PR plan focused on increasing traffic and interest or building brand image?
 Are you doing something different from the competition?
-Social media allows for considerable brand reach in terms of PR, so it is essential to use it to its maximum capability as well.
+Social media allows for considerable brand reach in terms of PR, so it is essential to use it to its maximum capacity as well.
 The ROI on your PR campaign will help determine the kind of dollar spend you need to account for to ensure maximum reach and impact.

-5. PR helps with crisis management A thoroughly researched PR plan prepares you to deal with crisis communication in a responsible, sensible and professional manner.
+5. PR helps with crisis management A thoroughly researched public-relations plan prepares you to deal with crisis communication in a responsible, sensible and professional manner.
 If the situation should arise, a brand needs to be adequately prepared in advance and able to efficiently calm audiences and the media with timely, appropriately formulated responses.
 Any crisis that is mishandled can have damaging consequences to a brand’s reputation.
 It is recommended to prepare all press materials in advance or at least draft some key documents.

-6. PR tells your story Organized PR tells a well-crafted story to all those interested in listening across traditional, hybrid, social and owned media platforms.
+6. PR tells your story Organized public relations tells a well-crafted story to all those interested in listening across traditional, hybrid, social and owned media platforms.
 It speaks of your brand personality in a positive manner, demonstrating how it is able to answer customer needs, whilst showcasing brand purpose and passion in an authentic and realistic tone.